 - We ate Sandy beach pudding cups with fruit for snack.
 Onto fish sticks and smiley fries for lunch.

 Call It Courage was another great read.
-This book allows for so many rabbit trails to flow or tie in with science and nature.
+This book allows for so many amazing studies that peak your curiousity.
+From geography, to science, creative writing projects to flow so many unit studies.
+It can be as simple or complex as you desire.
+All from a small book.
+This can be a one book project or apart of a book list that ties in with a particular science and nature group of studies like we used it for.
 From the study of reefs, coral, sharks, fish, dolphins, ocean life, hurricanes, volcano and island formation, sailing, watercraft safety, wood working, tribal life, tropical islands, and the list goes on.
-In placing this book first, it seems like such a simple read, but it’s a great back to book read because of it’s shorter length- although its meaty value in exploration avenues of unit studies.
+In placing this book first, it seems like such a simple read, but it’s a great back to reading-book, because of it’s shorter length.
+Do not let that fool you though, it is meaty in value and for its exploration avenues of unit studies.

 Other things that we have added or could be added in with this read aloud:

 - We do board work each day during table time.
 (Example above.)
 It’s not always the same, sometimes its: Sentence correcting, vocab, spelling, a writing enrichment assignment, etc.)